dcomms/dcomms/docs/drp_whitepaper.md

 ### Invite

-Sent from A to B via the P2P network, from one neighbor to another, to establish *direct channel*.
+INVITE is sent from A to B via the P2P network, from one neighbor to another, to establish *direct channel*.
+If user B agrees to disclose IP address, peer B responds to INVITE.

 ### Direct channel

-When both users A and B agree to set up **direct channel**, they disclose IP addresses to each other and start end-to-end encrypted communication over some UDP-based protocol (DTLS, SRTP). users authenticate each other using public keys in contact books.
+When both users A and B agree to set up **direct channel**, they share IP addresses between each other using INVITE and start end-to-end encrypted (E2EE) communication.
+Users authenticate each other using public keys in contact books, generate temporary session keys:

+- B generates random **sessionKeyBtoA** (unidirectional), encrypts it with userPubA, A decrypts it with userPrivA
+- A generates random **sessionKeyAtoB** (unidirectional), encrypts it with userPubB, B decrypts it with userPrivB

+Temporary keys are destroyed and never used again; it avoids decryption of independent sessions with same key, similarly to double ratchet algorithm, perfect forward secrecy (see ref).

+Direct-channel packets are encrypted by sessionKeyBtoA/sessionKeyAtoB, AES256 in CBC mode ????:

+- **DC_PING** { sequenceNumber, timestamp }

+- **DC_TEXTMESSAGE** { sequenceNumber, plainText }

+- **DC_AUDIO** { sequenceNumber, timestamp, codec, audioData } - similar to RTP (see ref)